ericleek03/ME405-Romi-Project/index.md

 ---

 ## Table of Contents
+* TOC
 {:toc}

 ---

 # ME405 Romi Project

 ## Overview

-This repository contains the software and documentation for a MicroPython Romi robot designed for autonomous navigation using cooperative multitasking, motor control, and onboard sensors.
+This repository contains the software and documentation for a MicaroPython Romi robot designed for autonomous navigation using cooperative multitasking, motor control, and onboard sensors.
 The robot was built using a Nucleo L476RG microcontroller.
 The line sensor and bump sensors were purchased through Pololu.

 The project was completed collaboratively by **Eric Lee, Roman Ruettimann, and Jonathan Enrique Corvera**, with all members contributing equally to both hardware and software development.